This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

 - Preheat oven to 350F.
-Line a 9×9” pan with foil and spray with cooking spray.
+Line a 9×9-inch pan with foil and spray with cooking spray.

-- Place the two baking chocolates and butter in a large, microwave safe bowl.
+- Place baking chocolate and butter in a large, microwave safe bowl.
 Heat on HIGH power for 2-3 minutes, stirring every 30 seconds, until chocolate is smooth.
 Stir in sugar.
 Add eggs, vanilla, and cocoa and stir well.
 Add flour and stir carefully.
 Spread batter in prepared pan.

 - Stir together peanut butter, melted butter, powdered sugar, and vanilla.
 Drop spoonfuls on top of the brownies then swirl with a butter knife or the back of a wooden spoon.

-- Bake about 28-30 minutes, until the center seems set.
+- Bake about 28-35 minutes, until the center seems set.
 Let cool before cutting.
-These brownies, baked this way, will be super gooey inside.
-If you like your brownies more done and less gooey, bake them longer.

 Recipe Notes